MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

     :::image type="content" source="media/troubleshoot-high-cpu-usage-issues/high-cpu-missing-index.png" alt-text="Screenshot of the execution plan with missing index." lightbox="media/troubleshoot-high-cpu-usage-issues/high-cpu-missing-index.png":::

-1. Use the following [Dynamic Management View](/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services) (DMV) query to check for missing indexes and apply recommended indexes with high improvement measure values.
-Start with the top 5 or 10 recommendation from the output with the higest improvement_measure value; those indexes are likely to have the most significant positive impact on performance.
-Evaluate if these indexes make sense for the application and ensure performance testing is done with the application.
-Then continue to apply missing-index recommendations until you achive the desired application performance results.
+1. Use the following [Dynamic Management View](/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services) (DMV) query to check the missing indexes and apply any recommended indexes with high improvement measure values.
+Start with the top 5 or 10 recommendations from the output with the highest improvement_measure value; those indexes that have the most significant positive impact on performance.
+Check if you want to apply these indexes and ensure performance testing is done with the application.
+Then, continue to apply missing-index recommendations until you acheive the desired application performance results.

     ```sql
     SELECT CONVERT (VARCHAR(30),